Acute vs. Chronic: Types of insomnia and their causes

 Chronic insomnia is a long-term pattern of sleeplessness.
 Insomnia is considered chronic if you’ve experienced trouble sleeping at least three nights a week for three months or longer.
 Chronic insomnia can affect people of all ages and is more common in women.

 What causes chronic insomnia?

 Pain or discomfort at night from long-term medical conditions

 Some medications, such as antidepressants or beta-blockers

-Overuse of stimulants – caffeine, illicit drugs, and nicotine
+Overuse of stimulants, like caffeine, illicit drugs, or nicotine

 Lifestyle patterns, such as shift-work or frequently travelling across time zones

-Cognitive behavioural therapy: This therapy involves educating yourself on optimal sleeping habits, and recognising how certain behaviours and beliefs can interfere with your capacity to sleep.
+This therapy looks at your sleep from a 360-degree angle.
+It involves educating yourself on optimal sleeping hygiene practices and recognising how certain behaviours and beliefs can interfere with your ability to sleep.

 What causes acute insomnia?

 There are many reasons why you may experience acute insomnia.